MatthewPageUK/laravel-bitty-enums/README.md

 ### Validation

-The container also perfoms validation on the values you set, throwing a `InvalidArgumentException` if you try to set an invalid value or have a malformed enum.
+The container also perfoms validation on the values you set, throwing a `BittyEnumException` if you try to set an invalid value or have a malformed enum.

 ## Model Attribute Cast